 While the UAE doesn’t have an overarching data privacy law, some of the free zones do have their own data privacy laws which apply to employees who work within a particular free zone.
 Data protection laws in the free trade zones include:

-- Abu Dhabi Global Market (ADGM) – The Data Protection Regulations 2015, Data Protection (Amendment) Regulations 2018 and Data Protection (Amendment No. 1) Regulations 2020 each set the core requirements for data controllers processing personal data in the ADGM.
-The Regulations are based on the European Data Protection Directive and apply to entities incorporated in the ADGM.
+- Abu Dhabi Global Market (ADGM) –The Data Protection Regulations 2021, replaced the Data Protection Regulations 2015, and sets the core requirements for data controllers processing personal data in the ADGM.
+The Regulations, which are based on the European Union’s General Data Protection Regulation, applies to entities incorporated in the ADGM.

 - Dubai Healthcare City (DHCC) – The Health Data Protection Regulation No. 7 of 2013 is designed to promote and protect patient health information in the DHCC.

 - Dubai International Financial Centre – Data Protection Law, DIFC Law No. 5 of 2020 (effective July 1, 2020) replaces the DIFC’s original data protection law and applies to all companies within the DIFC, as well as non-DIFC entities which data controllers and data processors who regularly process personal data in the DIFC under stable arrangements.
 The law is based substantially on the GDPR.